 In the last stage, PoA’s radio resources (e.g., frequency, time, interface mode and power) are configured by PoA or PoA Controller.
 MN prepares to connect to radio access network with newly allocated radio resources as an action of Handover execution.
 After then, PoA reports its allocated radio resources to Information Server, PoA Controller (or SDN controller), and neighboring PoAs.

-Figure 4—Stages for seamless handover in SDFNs
+Figure 4—Stages for seamless handover in SDRNs

 Signal flows

-Over the SDFNs, handover triggers generated by the link layer are exploited by the MISF incorporated in the PoAs to make easy vertical handover.
+Over the SDRNs, handover triggers generated by the link layer are exploited by the MISF incorporated in the PoAs to make easy vertical handover.
 This procedure has the four phases described in previous Session (Handover Initiation, Handover preparation, Handover decision and Handover execution).

 Stage 1: Handover Initiation